depado/articles/pages/checklist-for-go-projects.md

 		-f Dockerfile .
 ```

-And now all you have to do is to run `make docker` and that's it !
+And now all you have to do is to run `make docker` and that's it!

 # Thanks